anushkav03/dsa/README.md

 ## Acknowledgement

-Huge thanks to [Josh Cai](https://github.com/joshcai) for creating the open-source [leetcode-sync](https://github.com/joshcai/leetcode-sync) Action that powers the weekly sync workflow for this repo.
+Thanks to [Josh Cai](https://github.com/joshcai) for creating the open-source [leetcode-sync](https://github.com/joshcai/leetcode-sync) Action that powers the weekly sync workflow for this repo.